roguione/Corrupted-Checkers/README.md

 ## Rules/Instructions

 - Deciding who goes first can vary from version to version.
 Unlike Chess, white doesn't have to go first -- it can be whoever you want.
-In our version of Checkers, A wandering " WAYFARER " always go first when playing against OG
+In this version of Checkers, A wandering " WAYFARER " always go first when playing against OG

 ### Simply beat OG OOOG AI by getting Kinged first